 How to play Let It Ride

-The aim to the game is to get a pair of 10’s or better from your three cards and then 2 community cards.
-As the game progress you get the chance to remove bets or simply Let It Ride in the chase of a bigger payday.
+The aim of the game is to get a pair of 10’s or better from your three cards and then 2 community cards.
+As the game progresses, you get the chance to remove bets or simply Let It Ride in the chase of a bigger payday.

-Step 1 – Learnt the basics and check table rules
+Step 1 – Learn the basics and check table rules

 Step 2 – Place your bets